GavinMendelGleason/syntactic_versioning/README.md

 [agda-mode](https://agda.readthedocs.io/en/v2.6.0.1/tools/emacs-mode.html))
 are good at it.

-Editors could really leverage a whole universe of new possibilities if they were storing structured documents at commits, rather than merely source files.
-And if you're worried that you need to put some code somewhere and you don't know what it is yet, see [holes](https://jfdm.github.io/post/2020-07-09-Programming-with-holes.html).
+Editors could benefit from a whole universe of new possibilities if they were storing structured documents at commits, rather than merely source files.
+If you're worried that you need to put some code somewhere and you don't know what it is yet, this problem can be solved with [holes](https://jfdm.github.io/post/2020-07-09-Programming-with-holes.html).

-And as code bases grow, the need for more sophisticated linting, for better approaches to search and retrieval, for looking at all callers, etc. becomes more important.
-What could be done with grep and a few text files ceases to be pragmatic when your source tree is several hundred thousands or even millions of lines.
+As code bases grow, the need for more sophisticated linting, for better approaches to search and retrieval, for looking at all callers of a function or procedure, etc. becomes ever more important.
+What could once be done with grep and a few text files ceases to be pragmatic when your source tree is several hundred thousands or even millions of lines, with elaborate source trees.

-It seems to me that there are real advantages to going beyond the "lines of text" view of programming languages *in general*, but definitely in terms of version control *in particular*.
+There are real advantages to going beyond the "lines of text" view of programming languages *in general*, but definitely in terms of version control *in particular*.

 ## The New (and Old) Data Science Tools

-But while there may be advantages as yet unexplored for languages like python, there is a new class of very widely used *notebooks* such as [Jupyter Notebooks](https://jupyter.org/).
+While there may be advantages as yet unexplored for languages like python, there is a new class of very widely used *notebooks* such as [Jupyter Notebooks](https://jupyter.org/).
 These tools are intermediate between analytic environments and programming environments.
 They store graphics, data and program code together in a way that the outcomes can be easily reconstructed.
-This is a big advantage in data-science where you want to share your results.
-It is one of the reasons that JetBrains developed its MPS structure-editor.
+This is a big advantage in data-science where you want to share your results in a visually expressive way.
+It is also one of the reasons that JetBrains developed its MPS structure-editor.
 It was to facilitate the creation of domain specific languages which could likewise have rich environments.

 And while this new approach to data science feels cutting-edge, if we look carefully (and squint our eyes just the right way) we'll